 The third and fourth digits provide response detail within the categories defined by the first and second digits.
-Specific result codes are listed in the table below.
+The complete list of valid result codes is enumerated below and in the normative schema.

 Every EPP response MUST include a result code and a human-readable description of the result code.
 The language used to represent the description MAY be identified using an instance of the "lang" attribute within the <msg> element.
 If not specified, the default language is English, identified as "en".
-A description of the structure of valid values for the "lang" attribute is described in [RFC3066].
+A description of the structure of valid values for the "lang" attribute is described in [RFC4646].